Chapter 1:

 My spine stiffened before my brain caught up.
 Her voice wasn’t supposed to be here.

-I turned to Yui-san, who arrived two seats away, as if she’d always belonged in this classroom, like the past years without seeing each other had just been a long loading screen.
+I turned to Satō Yui, who arrived two seats away, as if she’d always belonged here, like the past years without seeing each other had just been a long loading screen.

-Her hair was the same color I remembered in our childhood, but styled with the casualness of someone who’d learned what cameras liked.
-She wore the uniform cleanly, but not stiffly, like she was mocking the Academy’s obsession with polish simply by looking comfortable in it.
+Her hair was the same color I remembered in our childhood, but styled to what boys and cameras liked.
+She wore the uniform cleanly, with an ease that made the Academy’s obsession with polish look silly.

 Her smile didn’t ask permission.
 It invaded.